-- Majority of directors are independent (7 out of 8 current directors) - All committees of the Board of Directors are composed of independent directors - Comprehensive risk oversight practices, including cybersecurity, data privacy, legal and regulatory matters, and other critical evolving areas - Independent directors conduct regular executive sessions - Directors maintain open communication and strong working relationships among themselves and have regular access to management - Our Nominating and ESG Committee oversees our programs relating to corporate responsibility and sustainability, including environmental, social, and corporate governance matters - Our Board of Directors has established a related party transaction policy that governs procedures for approving and disclosing related party transactions
+- Seven out of eight of our current directors are independent. - All committees of our Board of Directors are composed of independent directors. - Our Board of Directors maintains comprehensive risk oversight practices, including cybersecurity, data privacy, legal issues, regulatory matters and other critical evolving areas. - Our independent directors conduct regular executive sessions. - Our directors maintain open communication and strong working relationships among themselves and have regular access to management. - Our Nominating and ESG Committee oversees our programs relating to corporate responsibility and sustainability, including environmental, social and corporate governance ("ESG") matters. - Our Board of Directors has established a Related Person Transaction Policy that governs procedures for approving and disclosing related party transactions. - Our Stock Ownership Policy establishes stock ownership requirements for our executive officers and directors, including 3x base salary for our Chief Executive Officer. - We have adopted a Policy for Recoupment of Incentive Compensation (the "Clawback Policy") for certain officers that provides for the recoupment of incentive-based compensation in the event we restate our financial statements due to material non-compliance with any financial reporting requirement and/or intentional misconduct by the officer.